 This is another post in the series on household chemicals.
-Rubbing alcohol is frequently recommended by frugal and green bloggers for use as household cleaner.
+Rubbing alcohol is frequently recommended by frugal and green bloggers for use as household cleaner, and needs to be used with care.

 To keep things simple, from this point forward the rubbing alcohol referenced is the white bottle of 60% – 90% isopropanol most of us are familiar with from the pharmacy department.